What is the source of program funding?

 Should you continue to experience challenges in uploading your required application documents after troubleshooting with the options detailed above, please email [email protected].
 You can also watch a video that walks through troubleshooting tips here.

 How are Louisiana ERAP applications processed, and how is applicant information stored?

 Applicant information, including applications and any other supporting documentation, will be stored securely in the program’s online portal.
 Both renters and landlord can access the portal and submit documents and information.
 Applicants will receive program notifications and updates regarding their applications from the online system and can contact program case managers and / or administrators via the online portal.
-Should an applicant be unable to access the online portal or have other technical challenges, the applicant can call the Contact Center at 877.459.6555 to submit necessary documentation.
+Should an applicant be unable to access the online portal or have other technical challenges, the applicant can email [email protected] to submit necessary documentation.

-Is there a cost or a deadline to submit my application?
+Is there a deadline to submit my application?

 If I apply for both rental and utility assistance, will those requests be processed at the same time?

 Once an applicant is approved to receive rental assistance, payment to landlords and to utility providers are processed and paid separately.